Pennsylvania Route 100: Chester County

-PA 100 begins at a partial interchange with the US 202 freeway north of the borough of West Chester in West Goshen Township, Chester County, with access to southbound US 202 and from northbound US 202.
+PA 100 begins at a partial interchange with the US 202 freeway north of West Chester in West Goshen Township, Chester County, with access to southbound US 202 and from northbound US 202.
 From this interchange, the route heads northwest as a four-lane freeway past suburban development, crossing the East Branch Chester Creek before heading into West Whiteland Township.
-PA 100 comes to a southbound exit and northbound entrance with Pottstown Pike, at which point the freeway ends and the route continues as Pottstown Pike, a four-lane divided highway with at-grade intersections.
-The road passes under Amtrak's Keystone Corridor railroad line west of the Exton station, which serves Amtrak and SEPTA's Paoli/Thorndale Line trains, and an abandoned railroad line before coming to an interchange with the US 30 freeway.
+PA 100 comes to a southbound exit and northbound entrance with Pottstown Pike, at which point PA 100 becomes part of Pottstown Pike.
+The road passes under Amtrak's Keystone Corridor railroad line west of the Exton station, which serves Amtrak and SEPTA's Paoli/Thorndale Line trains, and an abandoned railroad line before coming to an interchange with the US 30 freeway, where PA 100 becomes a four-lane arterial road.

-Past the US 30 interchange, the route heads north-northwest into the community of Exton as a six-lane divided highway and passes commercial development, running to the east of the Main Street at Exton shopping center.
+Past the US 30 interchange, the route heads north-northwest into Exton as a six-lane arterial road and passes commercial development, running to the east of the Main Street at Exton shopping center.
 PA 100 crosses US 30 Bus.
 (Lincoln Highway) and passes to the west of Exton Square Mall.
 From here, the route continues north as a divided roadway with several intersections controlled by jughandles.
 The road heads north past more commercial development and narrows to four lanes as it heads into more wooded areas with some development, crossing into Uwchlan Township.
 PA 100 passes a northbound weigh station before it comes to an intersection with Marchwood Road/Ship Road.
-The route curves to the northwest and continues near suburban residential and commercial development, turning to the west and intersecting PA 113 in the community of Lionville.
+The route curves to the northwest and continues near suburban residential and commercial development, turning to the west and intersecting PA 113 in Lionville.
 PA 100 heads northwest between woods to the southwest and fields to the northeast as it reaches a double trumpet interchange providing access to the Pennsylvania Turnpike (I-76) at the Downingtown interchange.
-The road passes near business parks and enters Upper Uwchlan Township as it crosses under the Pennsylvania Turnpike and reaches the community of Eagle.
+The road passes near business parks and enters Upper Uwchlan Township as it crosses under the Pennsylvania Turnpike and reaches Eagle.